-Use the menu on the left to choose the area that interests you.
-Each area has a general introduction followed by page(s) showing UK suppliers and contractors.
-From these pages you can:
+Select the areas that interest you from the menu on the left.
+Each area offers a general introduction to the topic, followed by page(s) showing UK suppliers and contractors.
+On these pages you can:

-- click the logo to visit a company's own website
+- click the logo to visit the featured company's own website

 - click the email link immediately above each logo to contact the company

-Further down, you will find useful information including Latest News, Trade Associations, Government Initiatives, Grants and Funding Educational Resources, Conferences and Exhibitions and more!
+Further down, you'll find helpful information including pages on the Latest News, Trade Associations, Government Initiatives, Grants and Funding, Educational Resources, Conferences and Exhibitions, and much more.

-We hope you find this site useful; if you have any comments please email us.
+We hope you find this site useful.
+If you have any comments or feedback, please email us at [insert email address].
 Please mention The Renewable Energy Centre when contacting organisations you find on this site.
 Thank you.

-We have now launched a blog on the website which will offer posts about what is going on in the industry with some very interesting opinion and views.
-We would also love to receive guest post so please send them to email@example.com
+We have launched a blog on this site which will offer industry-related posts featuring fascinating opinions and views.
+We would also love to receive guest posts, so please send them to

 Latest Article from our Blog